cloudmesh-community/fa19-516-169/project/report.md

 ## Abstract

 Cloudmesh enables you to access multi-cloud environments such as AWS, Azure, Google, and OpenStack Cloudsvery easily.
 The purpose of this project is to implement identified features for the **Google Cloud Platform**.
 The two cloud interface will be implemented using:

 1. Google Cloud Platform
 2. AWS

-Selected APIs will be
-added for the following features. :
+Selected APIs will be added for the following features:

 1. Images
 2. Flavors